<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Forecasting subscription revenue is not rocket science.

-Here are the steps you can follow to forecast your subscription-based revenue model:
+Here are the steps you can follow to forecast revenue for your subscription-based revenue model:

 1. Forecast customer acquisition